ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 Managers as well.

 ### `ocfroot` group

+You must be in the `ocfroot` LDAP group in order to use `sudo` on most servers, other than desktops and your own staff VM.

 The ability to become root via sudo on machines other than your staff VM requires the existence of a `/root` principal (see above).

-You must also be in the `ocfroot` LDAP group in order to use `sudo` on most servers.
-(Exceptions: desktops and your staff VM don't require you to be in `ocfroot`.)

 ### `/admin` principal